kdave/btrfs-progs/Documentation/btrfs-device.rst

 AVAILABILITY
 ------------

 **btrfs** is part of btrfs-progs.
-Please refer to the btrfs wiki http://btrfs.wiki.kernel.org for further details.
+Please refer to the documentation at https://btrfs.readthedocs.io or wiki http://btrfs.wiki.kernel.org for further information.

 SEE ALSO
 --------